 Memory problems are often perceived as occurring with “old age,” when in fact hormones can often be the cause.
 The following can help improve your concentration and fight memory loss:

-- Ginkgo biloba has been used medicinally for thousands of years, and modern science has shown that it may be useful in treating problems with loss of memory and dementia.
+- Ginkgo biloba has been used medicinally for thousands of years.
+Modern science has shown that it may be useful in treating problems with loss of memory and dementia.
 Other recommended herbal supplements include sage and ginseng.

 - Lifestyle changes, such as decreased alcohol and caffeine intake, eating more fruits and vegetables, and getting regular exercise can also help.